HiSDpackage/saddlescape/_Examples/Ex_2_MullerBrownPotential.md

     [Config Sync] `Dim` parameter auto-adjusted to 2 based on `InitialPoint` dimensionality.
     Parameter `NumericalGrad` not specified - using default value False.
     Parameter `Momentum` not specified - using default value 0.0.
-    Parameter `BBStep` not specified - using default value False.
     Parameter `DimerLength` not specified - using default value 1e-05.
     Parameter `Tolerance` not specified - using default value 1e-06.
     Parameter `NesterovChoice` not specified - using default value 1.